aergoio/merkle-bridge/docs/wallet.rst

 Configuration
 -------------
-Configuration file for using a wallet (config.json)
+Configuration file for using the wallet (config.json)

 .. code-block:: json